kevin-ashton/vsc-nanoid-snippets/README.md

 Here are some common snippets.
 The examples are in javascript but can be adjusted for any language.

 * `__NANOID__` - Insert a nanoid at cursor
+* `__HOURS_MINUTES_SECONDS__` - Extra keyword to insert the current hour and seconds.
+Useful when you want to drop a bunch of logs that are somewhat sequencial
 * `new Error('$1 __NANOID__')` - Create an error with a nanoid
 * `console.log($1,'__NANOID__')` - Create a log with a nanoid

 ## Demo